mohammed-salah-zidane/ImagePerformer/README.md

 /// A view that displays a loading indicator and an optional "No network connection" message. struct LoadingView: View {
-    let showNoNetworkText: Bool
+    // A flag indicating whether to show the "No network connection" message. let showNoNetworkText: Bool
+    // Access to the current color scheme (light or dark mode).
     @Environment(\.colorScheme) var colorScheme

     var body: some View {
         VStack {
+            // Display a progress indicator.
             ProgressView()
             if showNoNetworkText {
+                // If the flag is set, display the "No network connection." message.
                 Text("No network connection.")
                     .padding(.top, 8)
+                    .foregroundColor(
+                        colorScheme == .dark ?
+Color.white : Color.black
+                    )
             }
         }
         .frame(maxWidth: .infinity, maxHeight: .infinity)